jprichardson/d3-tooltip/README.md

 var tooltip = d3tooltip(d3) //create new tooltip

-//the id attribute, automatically increment on the creation of each tooltip console.log(tooltip.id) //d3-tooltip-0
+//the id attribute, automatically incremented on the creation of each tooltip console.log(tooltip.id) //d3-tooltip-0

 svg.selectAll("circle")